offbynull/learn/Math/input/input.md

 > * 2 * 5.5 = 11 (11 == 11)

-The product is now equal to the expected product.
+The product is now equal to the expected product, so the answer has been found: 11 / 2 = 5.5.

 The way to perform this algorithm as code...